About Jen

 My interest in birth began in 2002 when I was pregnant with our first child.
 Although my hospital birth was fine and I got a healthy baby out of it, it left me feeling like I had a lot to learn.
 Over the next few years, I delved into studying physiological birth and gave birth to two more babies, one in 2005 at a birth center and one in 2008 at home.
 My home birth was a transformative experience.

 I heard the calling to birth work in 2010, and took labor doula trainings through Birthingway College of Midwifery and Birth Arts International.
 I began attending births for friends and felt frustrated that one of my main roles as a doula seemed to be to help protect a couple's rights in a hospital setting.
-I realized that in order to really help families have empowered birth experiences, I would do better becoming an educator and a provider.
-In 2014, I began a 2 year full time midwifery apprenticeship at a beautiful birth center, and in 2016 I received my CPM (Certified Professional Midwife) credential from the North American Registry of Midwives and my license from the State of Oregon.
+I realized that in order to really help families have empowered birth experiences (like my homebirth had been), I would do better becoming an educator and a provider.
+I have been teaching childbirth preparation series since 2012 to prepare expectant parents for low-intervention births and parenting a newborn.
+In 2014-2016, I completed a 2 year full time midwifery apprenticeship at Bella Vie Gentle Birth Center, and received my CPM (Certified Professional Midwife) credential from the North American Registry of Midwives and my license from the State of Oregon.

 I heard the calling to birth work in 2010, and took labor doula trainings through Birthingway College of Midwifery and Birth Arts International.
 I began attending births for friends and felt frustrated that one of my main roles as a doula seemed to be to help protect a couple's rights in a hospital setting.
-I realized that in order to really help families have empowered birth experiences, I would do better becoming an educator and a provider.
-In 2014, I began a 2 year full time midwifery apprenticeship at a beautiful birth center, and in 2016 I received my CPM (Certified Professional Midwife) credential from the North American Registry of Midwives and my license from the State of Oregon.
+I realized that in order to really help families have empowered birth experiences (like my homebirth had been), I would do better becoming an educator and a provider.
+I have been teaching childbirth preparation series since 2012 to prepare expectant parents for low-intervention births and parenting a newborn.
+In 2014-2016, I completed a 2 year full time midwifery apprenticeship at Bella Vie Gentle Birth Center, and received my CPM (Certified Professional Midwife) credential from the North American Registry of Midwives and my license from the State of Oregon.